MarioHsiao/Dow-Jones-Infrastructure/trunk/src/Documentation/Content/Components/Customization/Examples.md

-﻿The Example below is based on templating engines provided by `DoT.js`.
+﻿@using DowJones.Documentation.Website.Extensions;

-(A (web) templating engine is a software that is designed to process `web templates` and content information to produce output `web documents`.)
+A (web) templating engine is a software that is designed to process `web templates` and content information to produce output `web documents`.
-We can use any style templating engine like mustache, jquery-tmpl, handlebars, closure templates to generate the template function.
+We can use any style templating engine like `mustache`, `jquery-tmpl`, `handlebars`, `dust`, `closure` templates to generate the template function.
-(We will see shortly what is the template function)

 **Steps to create the HTML template for the component**

 **1. Create the template that describes the overall structure of the component to be rendered.**

+@Html.Note("The Example below is based on templating engines provided by `DoT.js`.")

 In this example, We will use the Portal Headline List Component to demonstrate the example.